jessev14/floating-combat-toolbox/README.md

 Combatants can be added to floating combats in the same way as normal combats.

-Hovering over combatants in the combat tracker will display their scene.
-A module setting can also be enabled to display the scene next to the combatant's name.
+The combatant's scene is displayed next to each combatant's name.
+This can be disabled the module settings.
+Hovering over combatants in the combat tracker will still display their scene.

 Additional module settings can be enabled to: